-These were D-Day and the Battle of Britain.
-This article tells the story of the camouflage schemes chosen.
+D-Day and the Battle of Britain.
+Find out about the history of the camouflage schemes chosen.

 During May 2014 RAF Coningsby played host to a special event that would see Eurofighter Typhoon (ZK308) unveiled in a scheme to commemorate the 70th anniversary of 'Operation Overlord', more commonly

 known as D-Day.
 In attendance was 92 year old Flying Officer (Retd) John Byrne who flew the aircraft's namesake the Hawker Typhoon during the invasion of France back in 1944.
 The special paint

 scheme chosen would see the addition of black and white invasion stripes on both upper and lower wing

 surfaces and on the fuselage towards the rear of the aircraft to pay tribute to the Typhoon pilots of the Second World War (1939 - 1945) who played a vital role in supporting ground troops during this crucial period.
 The

 significance of these invasion stripes was that aircraft that operated over the landing beaches in 1944 had them painted on to help with identification of friendly aircraft.